 Small business owners who obtain a small business loan have many options for what they can use this crucial cash for, from new technology to employee bonuses.
 However, there’s one aspect of running a business that also needs a working capital investment: networking.
 Some individuals who think of small business networking as merely attending social engagements to mingle and swap business cards with peers might be wondering why an owner or CEO would need a business loan for networking.
-While mingling at social events is certainly a single aspect of the networking process, it’s only a one slice of the pie.
+While mingling at social events is certainly a single aspect of the networking process, it’s only one slice of the pie.

 There are several different routes you can take to successfully boost your small business networking.
 Each technique comes with its own benefits.
 While the majority of these strategies are inexpensive, and some are free, others do require a little extra capital for costs and promotions.
-However, in most instances, you should be able to notice a return on investment in terms of increased leads or a potentially bump in sales.
+However, in most instances, you should be able to notice a return on investment in terms of increased leads or a potential bump in sales.

 Here are four tips for networking as a small business owner: